Homogenization of high-contrast composites under differential constraints: Introduction

-In what follows, we will focus on a material made of two components having remarkably different natures for what regards the relevant features of the model; for instance, the diversity could concern the elastic properties \cite{CC,CCN} or the electromagnetic ones \cite{camar.pater,cherednichenko.cooper}.
-We will assume that the vector fields that encode the significant quantities of the system satisfy a linear first-order differential constraint.
-The rationale behind this choice becomes more transparent if one focuses on the theories that we mentioned: in large strain elasticity the deformation gradient is a significant strain measure and electromagnetism deals with the differential operators encoded by the Maxwell system.
+\RRR In this paper, we tackle the case in which both the periodicity and the high-contrast are quantified by a small number $\ep>0$ (see \eqref{eq:ep-funct} and Remark \ref{stm:degeneracy}). \EEE We assume that the vector fields that encode the significant quantities of the system satisfy a linear first-order differential constraint.
+The rationale behind this choice becomes transparent if one focuses on specific theories: in large strain elasticity the deformation gradient is a significant strain measure, while electromagnetism deals with the differential operators encoded by the Maxwell system.
 In other settings, the elastic behavior of some materials can be influenced by electric currents or magnetic fields and vice versa (see e.g.~\cite{silhavy} for a recent contribution).
-In all these cases, the key quantities lie in the kernel of a suitable differential operator, namely the curl in elasticity, the symmetrized gradient in linearized elasticity, and the divergence in magnetism.
+In all these cases, the key quantities lie in the kernel of a suitable differential operator.
 We therefore see that the need of combining homogenization and differential constraints naturally arises and leads to generalized notions of convexity (see \cite{benesova.kruzik} for an overview).
 It is well-known that all the differential constraints above (and many more) can be treated in a unified way in the framework of $\A$-quasiconvexity (see \cite{fonseca.muller} and references therein).
 Such a notion allows to extend various results which were originally available only for Sobolev maps and their gradients to the setting where admissible fields belong to the kernel of a linear first-order differential operator $\A$ of constant rank.
-We briefly review the literature on $\A$-quasiconvexity below.